Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 Note that most Azure services name JSON fields [with camelCase names](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#json-field-name-casing) to [treat them with case-sensitivity](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#json-field-names-case-sensitivity).
 Not every Azure service adheres to this convention; please consult the service REST API documentation.

-If you are using the `ClientOptions.RawContent.UseCamelCaseNamingConvention` setting and there is a need to bypass these name mappings, JSON members can be accessed with exact strings using property indexers.
+If you set `ClientOptions.Protocol.PropertyNamingConvention` to a value other than `PropertyNamingConvention.None` and there is a need to bypass the name mapping, JSON members can be accessed with exact strings using property indexers.

 ```C# Snippet:AzureCoreSetPropertyWithoutCaseMapping
 Response response = client.GetWidget();